Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/readme.md

 See the final two steps in the next section for details on creating the Key Vault with the Azure CLI.

 ### Authenticate the client
-In order to interact with the Key Vault service, you'll need to create an instance of the [KeyClient][rbac_client] class.
+In order to interact with the Key Vault service, you'll need to create an instance of the [KeyVaultAccessControlClient][rbac_client] class.
 You need a **vault url**, which you may see as "DNS Name" in the portal, and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.

 Client secret credential authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity][azure_identity].
 To use the [DefaultAzureCredential][DefaultAzureCredential] provider shown below,